Apple DOS

-Apple DOS is the family of disk operating systems for the Apple II series of microcomputers from late 1978 through early 1983.
+Apple DOS is the disk operating system for the Apple II computers from late 1978 through early 1983.
 It was superseded by ProDOS in 1983.
 Apple DOS has three major releases: DOS 3.1, DOS 3.2, and DOS 3.3; each one of these three releases was followed by a second, minor "bug-fix" release, but only in the case of Apple DOS 3.2 did that minor release receive its own version number, Apple DOS 3.2.1.
 The best-known and most-used version is Apple DOS 3.3 in the 1980 and 1983 releases.
 Prior to the release of Apple DOS 3.1, Apple users had to rely on audio cassette tapes for data storage and retrieval.

 Version history

 When Apple Computer introduced the Apple II in April 1977, the new computer had no disk drive or disk operating system (DOS).
 Although Apple co-founder Steve Wozniak designed the Disk II controller late that year, and believed that he could have written a DOS, his co-founder Steve Jobs decided to outsource the task.
 The company considered using Digital Research's CP/M, but Wozniak sought an operating system that was easier to use.
 On 10 April 1978 Apple signed a $13,000 contract with Shepardson Microsystems to write a DOS and deliver it within 35 days.
 Apple provided detailed specifications, and early Apple employee Randy Wigginton worked closely with Shepardson's Paul Laughton as the latter wrote the operating system with punched cards and a minicomputer.

 There was no Apple DOS 1 or 2.
 Versions 0.1 through 2.8 were serially enumerated revisions during development, which might as well have been called builds 1 through 28.
 Apple DOS 3.0, a renamed issue of version 2.8, was never publicly released due to bugs.
 Apple published no official documentation until release 3.2.

 Apple DOS 3.1 was publicly released in June 1978, slightly more than one year after the Apple II was introduced, becoming the first disk-based operating system for any Apple computer.
 A bug-fix release came later, addressing a problem by means of its MASTER CREATE utility, which was used to create Apple DOS master (bootable) disks: The built-in INIT command created disks that could be booted only on machines with at least the same amount of memory as the one that had created them.
 MASTER CREATE includes a self-relocating version of DOS that boots on Apples with any memory configuration.